 Getting the Height Right

 You must ensure you get your carbon monoxide detector installation height right.
-While some guides might recommend placing your detectors on the ceiling, we don't agree.
+While some guides might recommend placing your detectors on the ceiling, I don't agree.

 The specific gravity of Carbon Monoxide is 0.9657 (with normal air being 1.0), this means that it will float up towards the ceiling because it is lighter than regular air.
 However, when a build up of dangerous levels of CO gas is taking place, this is nearly always due to a heat source that is not burning its fuel correctly (motor vehicle exhaust fumes are an exception).
 This heated air can form a layer near your ceiling which can prevent the Carbon Monoxide from reaching a ceiling detector.

-For this reason we suggest that it is best to mount your detectors on the walls at least a couple of feet below the height of the ceiling.
-If your detector has a digital read-out, then we recommend placing it at about eye level so you can easily read it.
-Or if you have some other structure, like the exposed beam in this photograph which is positioned below the ceiling level, then you can attach your carbon monoxide detectors to it instead.
+For this reason I strongly suggest that it is best to mount your detectors on the walls at least a couple of feet below the height of the ceiling.
+If your detector has a digital read-out, then I recommend placing it at about eye level so you can easily read it.
+Or if you have some other structure, like the exposed beam in this photograph insdide my house which is positioned below the ceiling level, then you can attach your carbon monoxide detectors to it instead.

 Places to Avoid